CHLD 121: Art for Children

 1. Understanding Art and Creativity for Children

-1. Art for preschool and early school-age children
+1. Creative art and experiences for infants & toddlers, preschool and early school-age children

 2. Developmentally appropriate practice